webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 ---

 webpack 4 was released in February 2018.
-Since then we shipped a lot features without breaking changes.
+Since then we shipped a lot of features without breaking changes.
 We know that people dislike major changes with breaking changes.
-Especially with webpack, which people usually only touch twice a year and the remaining time it "just works".
+Especially with webpack, which people usually only touch twice a year, and the remaining time it "just works".
 But shipping features without breaking changes also has a cost:
 We can't do major API or architectural improvements.

-So from time to time there is a point where the difficulties pile up and we are forced to do breaking changes to not mess everything up.
+So from time to time, there is a point where the difficulties pile up and we are forced to do breaking changes to not mess everything up.
 That's the time for a new major version.
 So webpack 5 contains these architectural improvements and the features that where not possible to implement without them.